1. Copy the certificate files to the server

 Run the following command to test your configuration file (on some systems, it’s apache2ctl):

-6. In case of no error please restart apache using below command
+6. In case of no error please restart apache using the below command

 service apache2 restart